 There’s a mainstream movie coming out later this year that I saw this past month.
 The end moral is that humanity needs to change in order for the human race to stay in existence.
 When the movie eventually comes out, I’ll post a BUNCH about it.
 For now… go see everything this year that has Jeremy Renner in it.

 It wasn’t very different at all, but my daughter and I both agree that (all minus one change) we noticed were improvements.
 I’m a bit surprised at the astounding reviews, I was expecting it to get moderately good reviews.
 The story is told in a very unique way that people will love or hate once it is revealed.
 I like the message.

 I’ve already promised my daughter that I’ll take her to this.
 It’ll be SUCH a chore…sitting through a movie, preoccupied with wondering who I think is hotter between Michelle Trachtenberg and Zac Efron.
 I say since it’s pretty much a tie for me.
 I’ll go with whoever shows more skin wins, and since it’s MUCH more likely that it’ll be Zac in this movie, he’ll do. 😉

 P.S.
-Seeing as how Tricia Devereaux wanted to become a broadway actress, it’s not a coincidence that her daughter has become one.
+Seeing as how Tricia Devereaux (a fixture of Adult DVD Talk) wanted to become a broadway actress, it’s not a coincidence that her daughter has become one.
 Vicarious living is wishful thinking.